 Honours and Awards

-The Lord-Lieutenant is often called upon to make presentations on behalf of HM The Queen.
+The Lord-Lieutenant is often called upon to make presentations on behalf of HM The King.
 Some National Awards, such as the OBE and MBE, may need to be presented locally if a recipient is unable to attend an investiture.
 The British Empire Medal, BEM is always presented by the Lord-Lieutenant, and medals may be presented to military personnel or civilians at local ceremonies by the Lord-Lieutenant, Vice Lord-Lieutenant, or one of his DLs.
 Similarly, Queen’s Awards for Enterprise or Voluntary Service are usually presented at a local venue arranged by the company or organisation which has been honoured.

 The Elizabeth Cross and miniature are awarded to the relatives of Her Majesty’s Forces personnel killed on active service, together with a Memorial Scroll signed by Her Majesty The Queen.
 This is the first time HM The Queen has given her name to a new award.
 It is granted to the next of kin of Armed Forces personnel killed on operations, or as a result of terrorism, in a mark of national recognition for their loss.